+Learning outcomes

-Learning outcomes Related graduate attributes 2.
-Synthesise critical knowledge of strategic UC graduates are professional: Employ up-to-date and relevant knowledge and communication and/or community skills; communicate effectively; use creativity, critical thinking, analysis and engagement with advanced digital and research skills to solve theoretical and real-world problems; work collaboratively as other professional skills to enable part of a team, negotiate, and resolve conflict; display initiative and drive, and use innovation in the profession. their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.
+Related graduate attributes

+Synthesise critical knowledge of strategic communication and/or community engagement with advanced digital and other professional skills to enable innovation in the profession.
+UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.

 UC graduates are global citizens: Think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives; behave ethically and sustainably in their professional and personal lives.

 UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; be self-aware; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas; evaluate and adopt new technology.